skukuck/sundials/doc/superbuild/source/developers/python/index.rst

 All user-supplied Python functions have to be wrapped with a functions which converts between a ``std::function`` and a raw C function pointer.
 This is done by smuggling in a "function table" -- a struct of ``std::function`` members -- in the ``user_data`` pointer (for the integrator memory structures), or in the ``python`` member of the struct for modules which don't provide ``user_data`` back to their callbacks.
-The upshot is that everytime we add a user-supplied function, we need to add a new member to the function table struct, and add a wrapper for it.
+The upshot is that every time we add a user-supplied function, we need to add a new member to the function table struct, and add a wrapper for it.
 We also have to add a wrapper for the "Set" function that takes the user-supplied function.

 Here is an example for ARKODE: